Marin Rozić

-Marin Rozić (born 14 February 1983) is a Croatian basketball player.
+Marin Rozić (born 14 February 1983) is a Croatian retired basketball player.
 Standing at 6 ft 8 in in height and 220 lb in weight, he played at the small forward position.

-He spent most of his career with Cibona, playing 16 seasons with the club.
+He spent most of his career with Cibona, playing 16 seasons with the club, retiring in 2020.

 National career

-He was a member of the Croatia national team many years.
+He was a member of the Croatia national team for many years.

 He was a part of the national team at Eurobasket 2007 and Eurobasket 2009.

 On 15 November 2018, head coach Dražen Anzulović invited him to the national team after 9 years, for the qualifications for the 2019 World Cup.